AlexKautz/AlexKautz.github.io/_posts/2020-07-30-my-second-test.markdown

 date:   2020-07-30 15:28:00 -0400
 categories: test
 ---
-This is myt second test post.
+This is my second test post.
 I will not compile it with
 {% highlight bash %}
 bundle exec jekyll serve
 {% endhighlight %}